 But, alas, adulting & a lifetime of “next year will be my year” happened & pissed right on that ambitious bonfire of mine, leaving me with a for-the-sake-of-it job & a who-are-you-trying-to-kid faded dream that I now feel too old, responsible, inexperienced & silly to try making reality.
 All of which is happening in the background of my successful, talented, wrestling superstar’s high-flying career that he has worked so hard on for over 10 years while I just proudly watch.

-While he’s jet-setting around the world & performing for thousands of adoring fans, my Average Joe work life brings him back to reality with an almighty 36 stone (if you know, you know!) crash & the closest I get to the hectic fun of his career is living it second hand through his stories.
+While he’s jet-setting around the world & performing for thousands of adoring fans, my Average Joe work life brings him back to reality with an almighty 36 stone crash & the closest I get to the hectic fun of his career is living it second hand through his stories.
 But I’m too far gone to start working towards my own hectic fun career in writing after 30 years of procrastinating…

 …Or so I thought!